olle/talk-query-response/README.md

 Let's learn about the Query/Response pattern by walking through a small fictional example (no pun intended).
-The technical context is _messaging_ and hints at some type of broker-based setup - in theory though, any asynchronous communication can be used.
-I'll only use simple text-based pseudo-formats for data.
+The technical context is _messaging_ and hints at some type of broker-based setup - in theory though, any asynchronous communication could be used.
+Any example data are just plain-text, to keep it simple.

 ### Any good sci-fi books out there?